 Blind hijacking is a type of session hijacking.
 The attacker injects malicious data but cannot see the target host’s response.
 Cybercriminals often use blind hijacking to change or reset a password.

-If you struggle to set and remember secure passwords, try the CyberGhost Password Manager.
-It automatically generates strong passwords, helps you organize your credentials, and keeps your data safe in a secure vault.
+If you struggle to set and remember secure passwords, use a password manager.
+You need one that automatically generates strong passwords, helps you organize your credentials, and keeps your data safe in a secure vault.